Properties of Willingness Levels

 Trust: Extend Trusting (L7)

-Function: Trusting refers to opening up to a new and unknown relationship without any guarantee of benefit or protection from harm.
+Function: Trusting refers to opening up to a new and unknown relationship or situation without any guarantee of benefit or protection from harm.

 Table of Properties